wp-plugins/loginradius-for-wordpress/readme.txt

 <strong>Please share your comments and feedback at feedback@loginradius.com</strong>

 == Changelog ==
+= 4.9 =
+* Added option to specify target url for multiple sharing interfaces at Homepage
+* Added option to specify username separator in Social Login widget area.
+* Added option to delete plugin settings on plugin deletion
+* "Enable plugin now" button will be displayed at plugin options page, only if user has not saved API Key and Secret.

 = 4.8 =
 * Added new login ID providers - Amazon, Github, kaixin, Paypal, renren, Salesforce, odnoklassniki and QQ